afep/globant-datachallenge/README.md

 ## Installation

-To configure development environment, follow these steps:
+To configure the development environment, follow these steps:

 1. Clone repository:
    ```bash
    git clone https://github.com/tu_usuario/data-challenge.git
    cd data-challenge
    ```
-2. The first step is always make sure you have the virtual environment to download dependencies If you don't, please follow this commands to set it up
+2. The first step is always to make sure you have the virtual environment to download dependencies If you don't, please follow these commands to set it up.

    > python3 -m venv myenv
    > source myenv/bin/activate
-   > After this, let's install the requeriments:
+   > After this, let's install the requirements:
    > pip install -r requirements.txt

-3. After checking the availability of the database (start up), and configure the data connection string in the file config.ini setting the propper values on variables in [database] segment.
+3. After checking the availability of the database (start up), configure the data connection string in the file config.ini setting the proper values on variables in the [database] segment.

 # Usage